 Trading on Binance is even simpler.
 All you have to do is look for the trading pair you want (from the crypto you have to the crypto you want) and place an order from there.

-There are also advanced options, allowing you to set stop limits and other features.
+There are also advanced options, allowing you to set stop limits, margin trading, peer-to-peer trading and other features.
 To access these, you must go to the advanced interface.

 However, while these features are welcome, they need some getting used to if you must get a handle on how they work.